Cybug-404/Projects/README.md

 In conclusion, the project successfully demonstrates the deployment and operation of a honeypot server using **Cowrie** to detect and analyze attack patterns on a server.
 By logging connection attempts and attacker behavior, the honeypot offers valuable insight into potential threats.
 Integration with **Fail2Ban** adds an active defense layer, preventing repeated brute-force attacks from the same source.

----

-Let me know if you want this as a downloadable `.md` file.